-Since launching the Sydney Metro targeted recruitment process in 2021, 29 graduates have been recruited across Sydney Metro.
+Sydney Metro's graduate recruitment activities, including the targeted talent program has seen a total of 56 graduates transition into roles across Sydney Metro since 2021.
 The feedback from hiring managers has been positive, with many noting that the process provides a simplified recruitment pathway and enables transparent processes for quality recruitment.
-In 2022, Sydney Metro will increase the recruitment drive to get more graduates in entry level opportunities, supporting the growing workforce and creating pipeline opportunities for years to come.
+In 2023, Sydney Metro will continue to develop our graduate talent pool with a focus on converting graduates in entry level opportunities, supporting the growing workforce and creating pipeline opportunities for years to come.